mrinaald/starter-hugo-academic/content/_index.md

           date_start: '2023-03-01'
           date_end: '2024-08-23'
           description: |2-
+              * Led the development of an automated Python-based Android profiling tool to benchmark rendering uniformly across devices, identifying bottlenecks (scroll janks) and enhancing rendering performance through improvements in the Android framework source.
+              * Led the development of four edge-based personalization LLM solutions, deriving actionable insights to enhance user experience.
+              * Fine-tuned the FLAN-T5 LLM model for our specific use-case, optimizing performance & achieving a ∼92% evaluation score.
+              * Collaborated with engineers and testers to improve the quality of ∼15k samples for one of the said personalization solution.
-              * Worked on identifying bottlenecks (Scroll janks) and enhancing Android rendering by adding improvements in the Android framework
+      #        * Worked on identifying bottlenecks (Scroll janks) and enhancing Android rendering by adding improvements in the Android framework
-              * Pioneered and contributed to developing an in-house Android profiling tool to benchmark rendering uniformly across devices
+      #        * Pioneered and contributed to developing an in-house Android profiling tool to benchmark rendering uniformly across devices
-              * Led and supervised 4 different edge-based personalization solutions to derive insights and enhance user experience using LLMs
+      #        * Led and supervised 4 different edge-based personalization solutions to derive insights and enhance user experience using LLMs
-              * Coordinated with a team of engineers and quality testers to improve the dataset quality for one of the said personalization solutions
+      #        * Coordinated with a team of engineers and quality testers to improve the dataset quality for one of the said personalization solutions

         - title: Senior Software Engineer, Machine Learning
           company: Samsung R&D Institute India - Bangalore (SRI-B)